 UN 2023 Water Conference

 Our kingdom is inextricably linked with water.
 After all, the Netherlands’ history is characterised by the fight against water.
-Without ditches, canal, polders and dikes a large part of our country would be under water.
+Without ditches, canals, polders and dikes a large part of our country would be under water.
 We have a lot of knowledge and experience in the field of water management and feel a strong responsibility for this issue, at international as well as national level.

 Water: too much, too little, too polluted